Sofrosyn/soccer_analysis/README.md

 ```

 An mp4 video will be generated after the execution.
 The name is the same as the input video with the suffix `_out` added.

+### Run on Docker
+#### Build  Docker Image
+Run the following command to build your Docker image.
+The -t flag tags your image so it's easier to find later.
+Replace yourapp with a name for your Docker image:

+    docker build -t mysoccer_v2 .
+#### Run Your Flask Applicationized Docker Image
+Run the following command to run your Docker image:

+    docker run -p 5000:5000 mysoccer_v2